Offered June 19-22, 2017- CANCELLED

 Consultant: Wayne McCaffery

-Wayne has taught economics for 35 years, most at Stevens Point Area Senior High in Wisconsin.
-He first worked for the College Board as a Field Representative in 1993 and has often been a Reader for the AP* Macro exam.
-Besides presenting at the College Board’s one and two day programs, this will be Wayne’s 14th year presenting at an Advanced Placement* Summer Institute.
-Wayne was for 12 years a director of one of the world’s largest pension plans serving as chair of both Audit, and Benchmark Committees.
-He has been a participant in a National Science Foundation grant designed to enhance economics instruction and has been approved for the Fulbright Teacher Exchange.
-In 2010 Wayne wrote a module for the College Board about Money and Banking.
-This past year he was employed to rewrite the teacher’s manual to a major economics textbook.
+Wayne McCaffery has taught economics for 40 years, most at Stevens Point Area Senior High in Wisconsin.
+He first worked for the College Board as a Field Representative in 1993 and has been a reader for the AP Macro exam.
+Besides presenting at the College Board’s one and two day programs, this will be Wayne’s 17th year presenting at an Advanced Placement Summer Institute.
+Wayne served 12 years as a director of one of the world’s largest pension plans, frequently serving as chair of both Audit, and Benchmark Committees.
+He was a participant in a National Science Foundation grant designed to enhance economics instruction and has been approved for the International Fulbright Teacher Exchange.
+In 2010 Wayne wrote a Money and Banking module for the College Board.
+Most recently, he was employed to rewrite the teacher’s manual for a major national economics textbook.
 You may already know him as “wayne iNWI”, a frequent contributor to the electronic discussion group run by the College Board.